Aromatherapy

 The AVMC offers aromatherapy for animals, including aromatherapy for horses, ponies, dogs and cats.

-As in herbal medicine, the agents are described according to their pharmacological action in the body, e.g. alterative (often appearing as 'alternative', either as a result of misprint, misunderstanding, ignorance or an over-zealous auto-correcting word-processor), anodyne, anthelmintic, anti-catarrhal, anti-emetic, anti-inflammatory, antilithic, antibacterial, antifungal, antispasmodic, aperient/laxative, aromatic, astringent, bitter, cardiac, carminative, cathartic/purgative, cholagogue and anticholagogue, demulcent, diaphoretic, diuretic, ecbolic, emetic, emollient, expectorant, febrifuge, galactagogue, hepatic, hypnotic, nervine, rubefacient, sedative, sialogogue, soporific, stimulant, styptic, tonic, vesicant and vulnerary.
+As in herbal medicine, the agents are described according to their pharmacological action in the body, e.g. alterative (often appearing as ‘alternative', either as a result of misprint, misunderstanding, ignorance or an over-zealous auto-correction function in a word-processor), anodyne, anthelmintic, anti-catarrhal, anti-emetic, anti-inflammatory, antilithic, antibacterial, antifungal, antispasmodic, aperient/laxative, aromatic, astringent, bitter, cardiac, carminative, cathartic/purgative, cholagogue and anticholagogue, demulcent, diaphoretic, diuretic, ecbolic, emetic, emollient, expectorant, febrifuge, galactagogue, hepatic, hypnotic, nervine, rubefacient, sedative, sialogogue, soporific, stimulant, styptic, tonic, vesicant and vulnerary.

 The practice is recorded from Egyptian times, so is probably older than that.
 References appear in the famous Ebers Papyrus, which dates from the eighteenth dynasty.
 Later, the Holy Bible contains many references to the use of oils, in Israel.